 Where are the construction sites?

 We build in target neighborhoods throughout the city; our primary areas of concentration are in North Philadelphia, South Philadelphia, West Philadelphia and Germantown.
-Our new ReStore building is located in Kensington.
+Our ReStore building is located in South Philly on Washington Ave.

 What about cancellations for inclement weather?